2019 OREGON CHAPTER

 Moderating a session means providing a laptop computer, gathering and uploading presentations prior to the session, providing a brief introduction for each speaker, moderating questions, and most importantly keeping the presentations strictly on schedule.
 A student volunteer or hotel staff may be available to assist with A-V and lights in each session.

 Students: The program committee is actively looking for student research to incorporate within our technical sessions.
-Please contact program chair Kristen Homel if interested.
+Please contact program chair Rebecca Flitcroft if interested.
 Please see the score sheet for student presentations if you are a student presenter interested in competing for the “Best Student Paper / Poster” awards, or if you are judging student presentations.